fleetdm/fleet/handbook/engineering.md

 [🚀 Release](https://github.com/orgs/fleetdm/projects/40) - The current release (daily go-to board) for engineers.

-[⚗️ Roadmap](https://github.com/orgs/fleetdm/projects/41) - Planning for the next release (shared with product).
+[⚗️ Roadmap](https://github.com/orgs/fleetdm/projects/41) - Planning for the next release (shared with the Product team).

 ## Scaling GOTCHAS

 ### Overall

 Nowadays, Fleet, as a Go server, scales horizontally very well.
 It’s not very CPU or memory intensive.
-In terms of load in infrastructure, from highest to lowest is: MySQL, Redis, and Fleet.
+In terms of load in infrastructure, from highest to lowest are: MySQL, Redis, and Fleet.

 In general, we should burn a bit of CPU or memory on the Fleet side if it allows us to reduce the load on MySQL or Redis.